What is a House Church?

 Where did all of this take place?
 Two locations!
 What happened in Acts 2:42-47 took place in both the temple courts and from house to house.
 The early church, like Jesus, met by the thousands in the temple courts and by the dozens in homes.
 At Mission Church, we strive to do the same.
 We meet all together on Sundays and in smaller groups called House Churches throughout the week.

-House Churches meet twice a month throughout our community.
+House Churches meet weekly on Tuesdays and Sundays throughout our community.
 These gatherings are the primary way we connect to grow together in the gospel.
 Each House Church focuses on teaching and discipleship, discovering our gifts, serving, encouragement, friendship, accountability, prayer and meeting the needs of one another.

 House Churches are diverse groups with mature disciples of Jesus, newer Christians, and those who don’t yet follow Jesus.
 They bring people of different ages, races, vocations, and socio-economic backgrounds together.
 Wherever you find yourself in your pursuit of God (or your doubts about God), you’re welcome in a House Church.